BradGunnerSGT/markmccoy/source/resume/index.markdown

 San Antonio, Texas

 - Responsible for the overall Identity Management infrastructure for UTSA
-- Implemented and maintained Forefront Identity Manager
+- Implemented and maintained Forefront Identity Manager 2010
-- Installed and maintained the Federated identity services at UTSA, including integrating UTSA with the UT System Federation as well as integrating third-party applications
+- Installed and maintained the Single-Sign On / Federated Identity services at UTSA, including integrating UTSA with the UT System Federation as well as integrating third-party applications
-- Systems administrator for mission-critical Solaris 9/10 servers, including the student email system with over 80,000 accounts
 - Primary LDAP administrator, responsible for installation and maintenance of the Sun Directory Server cluster
 - Responsible for the migration of student email services from an in-house solution to an outsourced solution, including implementing several Single-Sign-On systems
+- Systems administrator for mission-critical Solaris 9 and 10 servers, including the student email system with over 80,000 accounts
 - Developed software for systems/user management, user provisioning, and task automation
 - Secondary responsibilities include scheduled maintenance, backup adminisitration, storage administration, managing support contracts
 - Implemented software for system monitoring (Nagios), server provisioning (Jumpstart)